simp/pupmod-simp-simpkv/README.md

 #### Backend Selection

-The backend to use for a libkv Puppet function call will be determined from the merged libkv options Hash as follows:
+The backend to use for a simpkv Puppet function call will be determined from the merged simpkv options Hash as follows:

-* If a specific backend is requested via the `backend` key in the merged libkv options Hash, that backend will be selected.
+* If a specific backend is requested via the `backend` key in the merged simpkv options Hash, that backend will be selected.

-  * If that backend does not exist in `backends`, the libkv function will fail.
+  * If that backend does not exist in `backends`, the simpkv function will fail.

-* Otherwise, if an `app_id` option is specified in the merged libkv options Hash and it matches a key in the `backends` Hash, exactly, that backend will be selected.
+* Otherwise, if an `app_id` option is specified in the merged simpkv options Hash and it matches a key in the `backends` Hash, exactly, that backend will be selected.
-* Otherwise, if an `app_id` option is specified in the merged libkv options Hash and it starts with the key in the `backends` Hash, that backend will be selected.
+* Otherwise, if an `app_id` option is specified in the merged simpkv options Hash and it starts with the key in the `backends` Hash, that backend will be selected.